 The results confirmed the hypothesis that the ostracism effect decreased from the first (d = -1.36) to the last measure (d = -.76), although this decline was not predicted by our estimation of duration between first and last measure.
 The results did not fully confirm the hypothesis that last measures are more strongly moderated than first measures.
 That is, our analysis of the experiments that included an experimentally controlled cross-cutting variable revealed that cross-cutting variables moderated both the first and last measure.
 In fact, visual inspection of the average estimated interaction effect sizes actually decreased in size from first (Δd = -.46) to last (Δd = -.19), although confidence intervals of these estimates did overlap.

 To interpret the interactions it is important to recall (see Fig. 3) that the overall ostracism effects are relatively large and operated similarly at both levels of the cross-cutting moderator variable.
 Moreover, when we compared the mean effects of the moderator variable within the two possible levels of ostracism factor (i.e., ostracized or include), results indicate a relatively weak positive effect within the ostracism level and a relatively weak negative effect within the inclusion level.
 To further explain the implication of the findings it may be fruitful to consider an example in which participants are ostracized or included by either an outgroup or an ingroup.
 In such a setting, our findings would thus suggest that the relative effect of ostracism compared to inclusion (i.e., the ostracism effect), is similar for both outgroup and ingroup conditions.
 Moreover, if one compares the effect of group status (outgroup vs. ingroup), one would predict that those ostracized by outgroup members would slightly benefit whereas those included by ingroup members would slightly be harmed.
-Taken together, these contrasts support the robustness of the ostracism effect.7
+Taken together, these contrasts support the robustness of the ostracism effect.
+It is important to note that the simple effects in Fig. 3 are averaged over studies, thus potentially subject to Simpson's paradox.

 Structural Aspects of Cyberball and Different Dependent Variables